The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 - Heart palpitations or a racing heartbeat

-A woman experiencing these symptoms may describe a "never-ending sense of dread" or a brain that "won't stop racing"—phrases common to both conditions.
-Given that postpartum mood and anxiety disorders are relatively well-known, it is easy for these symptoms to be attributed solely to a psychological cause, especially when the physical signs of thyrotoxicosis are subtle or absent.
+A woman experiencing these symptoms may describe a "never-ending sense of dread" or a brain that "won't stop racing" — phrases common to both conditions.
+Perinatal mood and anxiety disorders are relatively well-known, so these symptoms are easily attributed solely to a psychological cause, especially when the physical signs of thyrotoxicosis are subtle or absent.
 This is compounded by the societal narrative that new mothers are expected to be tired and stressed, making it easy to dismiss these complaints as "normal."
-Patient stories are replete with experiences of being told their symptoms were "just" postpartum depression or anxiety, only to discover a thyroid issue months or even years later after persistent self-advocacy.

 Key Differentiating Clues: The Body Keeps the Score